bruceravel/demeter/documentation/Athena/ui/pluck.rst

    :target: ../_images/ui_pluckpoint.png
    :width: 100%

+   After clicking on the pluck button, the program waits for you to click on the plot, which shows |mu| (E) for BaTiO\ :sub:`3`.
+Only the x-axis value of the click on the plot is used by the pluck button.

 .. _fig-plucked:

 .. figure:: ../../_images/ui_plucked.png
    :target: ../_images/ui_plucked.png
    :width: 100%

+   After clicking on the point shown in the previous figure, the value of about 243 is inserted as the value of the upper edge of the normalization range – clearly a better value for that parameter.

 .. subfigend::
    :width: 0.45
    :label: _fig-plucking

-   (Left) After clicking on the pluck button, the program waits for you to click on the plot, which shows |mu| (E) for BaTiO\
-   :sub:`3`.
-Only the x-axis value of the click on the plot is used by the pluck button.
-(Right) After clicking on the point shown in the previous figure, the value of about 243 is inserted as the value of the upper edge of the normalization range – clearly a better value for that parameter.